 - CAC means the costs of our digital marketing strategies, branding costs and other advertising costs, certain depreciation and amortization expenses, and compensation expenses, including stock-based compensation, to our sales and marketing employees, which we refer to in the aggregate as our sales and marketing expenses for the relevant time period, divided by the number of new buyers acquired during the same period. - LTV means the estimated cumulative lifetime gross profit attributable to a particular buyer cohort divided by the number of buyers acquired during the cohort period.
 Each buyer cohort is defined as all buyers who were acquired during a specific period.
 To estimate the cumulative lifetime gross profit, we use a Markov chain Monte Carlo statistical analysis that samples thousands of typical lifetime histories in order to model mean lifetimes, expected order counts and order values.
 We also utilize neural networks to estimate customer-specific distribution parameters.
 The simulations provide the distribution of outcomes for each customer, including mean lifetimes, expected revenue and churn, which are used to calculate the cumulative lifetime gross profit.
 The assumptions underlying our calculation of LTV represent estimates, which involve inherent uncertainties and the application of judgment.
-In addition, because we estimate LTV over the lifetime of a buyer cohort, rather than a defined period of time, our assumptions with respect to lifetime buyer activity are subject to the risk that we may overestimate the value of a buyer for a particular period.
 As a result, if factors or expected outcomes change, or our assumptions or estimates prove incorrect, our LTV could be materially different.

 The LTV/CAC ratio illustrates the average LTV buyers are expected to generate as a multiple of CAC.
-The U.S. LTV/CAC ratio for the year ended December 31, 2020 was 6.1x, compared to 5.3x for the year ended December 31, 2019.
-Our U.S. CAC payback period, which is the average number of months required to fully recoup the CAC in the relevant reporting period, was 2.1 months for the year ended December 31, 2020, compared to 3.5 months for the year ended December 31, 2019.
+The U.S. LTV/CAC ratio for the year ended December 31, 2020 was 6.1x.

-Expansion of Existing Accounts
+Retention and Expansion of Existing Accounts